International Specialised Expo

 The 1986 World Exposition on Transportation

 In 1986, Vancouver’s Centennial was celebrated through an International Specialised Expo with the theme “Transportation and Communication: World in Motion – World in Touch”.
-Officially opened on 2 May 1986 by the Prince and the Princess of Wales, Charles and Diana, it was the third Expo to take place in the Pacific Northwest, and North America’s last Expo of the 20th century.
+Recognised by the 88th session of the General Assembly of the BIE on 26 November 1980, the Expo was officially opened on 2 May 1986 by the Prince and the Princess of Wales, Charles and Diana.
+It was the third Expo to take place in the Pacific Northwest, and North America’s last Expo of the 20th century.
 The 70 ha site attracted over 22 million visitors, of which over half came from the United States.

 The site stretched 4.5km along the north and east shoreline of False Creek and was divided into six colour-coded zones, with each zone featuring international and provincial pavilions as well as restaurants and theatres.
 There were a total of 65 pavilions, of which 41 were international, as well as three foreign plazas for the US, Europe and ASEAN countries.